amngairola/JavaDSA/sorting.md

 ## Bubble Sort

 - **Description**: Bubble sort repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 The pass through the list is repeated until the list is sorted.
+  **Key Idea**: Bubbles "rise" to the top of the array as the algorithm progresses.
+  **Remember**: Bubble up the smallest (or largest) elements by repeatedly swapping adjacent elements.

 - **Pseudocode**:
   ```plaintext
   BubbleSort(arr):